 Aedin Clements, Librarian for Irish Studies

-This is available through Nineteenth Century Collections Online.
-It includes sources related to childhood as well as literature for children.
+Children's Literature and Childhood, in Nineteenth Century Collections Online, includes sources related to childhood as well as literature for children.

 Children's Literature: Digitized children's books at the Library of Congress.